Meridian Dashboard

 Surveillance view

-By default, all entries in a surveillance view are selected.
 For more information on configuring the surveillance view component, see Surveillance View.

 Meridian UI displaying a surveillance view in its default state.
 It displays an ongoing outage.